Jill Trappler: A way of ReadingPOSTED ON: March 16, 2021 IN On Artists, Ricky Burnett, Word View

-Emily Dickenson once remarked that “consciousness is the only home we know of.”
-Consciousness is the medium of experience and experience the medium of consciousness consciousness enables experience, experience enhances consciousness.
+Emily Dickinson once remarked that “consciousness is the only home we know of.”
+Consciousness is the medium of experience and experience the medium of consciousness.
+Consciousness enables experience; experience enhances consciousness.
 The struggle to articulate experience is unavoidably, then, the struggle to lift the veil on consciousness, to open ‘it’ up for exposure.

 Now one way of expressing this is to borrow a notion from the philosopher, Martin Buber.
 I probably read his book, I and Thou, nearly fifty years ago and my copy has long since vanished from my shelves, so what I’m about to suggest should be understood to be only tenuously connected to Buberwith no blame placed at his door.

 Jill Trappler has named one of her paintings Emerald Calling.
-It’s an 80 x 141cm oil on canvas and it holds, in presence, the phenomena of being and becoming.
+It’s an 80 x 141cm oil on canvas.
+It holds, in presence, the phenomena of being and becoming.
 Being equals its presence, the glow.
 Becoming equals the history of its making, the surface.

 “Consciousness is the raw sensation of whatever is awake and knows itself alive,” as Calasso puts it in his book on the Rig Vedas.

 The experience of intimacy, the recognition of the animate sense of the thou in the image, is contingent upon exposure, an exposure of awakeness and aliveness.
 This is the painter’s calling.
 Pretence and disguise will not do.